 Assessment and screening of candidates

-The preliminary assessment of applicants for admission to the selection phase is carried out by the UN/DESA Office.
-Following a careful examination of the profiles of all eligible candidates, the Office identifies a number of suitable candidates who satisfy the requirements requested by the international organizations for the positions being sponsored.
+The preliminary assessment of applicants for admission to the selection phase is carried out by the UN/DESA Rome Office.
+Following a careful examination of the profiles of all eligible candidates, the Office identifies a number of suitable candidates who satisfy the requirements requested by the international organizations for the positions being sponsored by the Italian Government.

 This phase generally results in long-lists of between 12 to 15 potential candidates for each JPO position.

-The exercise is performed taking into consideration all aspects of the candidates’ application form, such as reasons for applying, language skills, university qualifications, specializations, voluntary and professional experiences.
+The exercise is performed taking into consideration all aspects of the candidates’ application form, such as reasons for applying, language skills, university qualifications, specializations, voluntary and professional experiences and motivation.

 The outcome of the preliminary assessment of applications is further examined by a UN Commission comprising Human Resources experts from the UN Secretariat in New York.